At the time of writing, the Apache HTTP server is

 One of the most common ways to view an Apache log file is through the tail

 command which prints the last 10 lines from a file.
-When the -f option is
+When the -f

 supplied, the command will watch the file and output its contents in real-time.